Cactoidal/GodotEthersV3/DOCUMENTATION.md

 `account` is the name of a user-created account, as a String.

 `network`, `contract`, `calldata`, and the `callback` parameters are all the same as they are for `Ethers.read_from_contract()`.
-When receiving a successful callback, note that the "result" field will be the transaction receipt.
+When receiving a successful callback, note that the `callback["result"]` field will be the transaction receipt.

 `gas_limit` is the transaction gas limit, as a String, and by default is set to 900,000, which is quite high.
 You can adjust this default as needed.